Medicine Show in Old West: Patent Medicines and drugsduring 19th Century before tv advertisement

 Hamlin’s Wizard Oil

 John Austen Hamlin was a magician.
-He found he could use his slight of hand skills to promote liniment.
+He found he could use his sleight of hand skills to promote liniment.
 He called his remedy Wizard Oil and he made it one of the best known liniments in the country.

 Hamlin had performers touring the country in groups consisting of a lecturer, a driver, and a male quartet.
 Each group had a special wagon pulled by a four or six horse team with a built in parlor organ.
 The wagon was turned into a stage and the quartet played and sang.
 They were stylish with silk top hats, frock coats, pinstripe pants, and patent leather shoes with spats.
 Sometimes the audience sang along.
 Pamphlets were distributed with words to songs and pitches for Wizard oil.
 During the day the lecturer called on local druggists to stock the wizard oil and the quartet worked with church and charity groups.
 Team